LouisStefanuto/my-site/docs/blog/posts/03_video_ldm.md

 ### Mask conditioning

-Temporal layers allow us to transform our pretrained text-to-image model into a image-to-video model capable of producing short videos, made of a few frames.
+Temporal layers allow us to transform our pretrained text-to-image model into an image-to-video model capable of producing short videos, made of a few frames.
 However,  ["Align your Latents" (2023)](https://arxiv.org/abs/2304.08818) has demonstrated that **this approach faces limitations when attempting to generate longer videos** with a greater number of frames.

 One method to overcome this limitation is to train the model to generate frames conditioned on the preceding frames of the sequence.
 This approach involves generating an initial short video and then generating subsequent videos using the last frames of the preceding video sequence.
 This iterative process can be repeated to extend the length of the generated video content.